canonical/open-documentation-academy/multipass/Linux.md

 Launched: coherent-trumpetfish
 ```

-You can check some basic info about your new instance by running the following:
+You can check some basic info about your new instance by running the following command:

 `multipass exec coherent-trumpetfish -- lsb_release -a`